juxhouse/bela-resources/reference/ECD-File-Format.md

 ## Element and Dependency Lines

-Each line that follows is either an `element` or a `dependency`.
+Each line that follows is either an Element Line or a Dependency Line.
+A containment is simply an Element Line nested below another.

 #### Nesting

-`Elements` and `dependencies` can be nested below other `elements`.
+Element and Dependency Lines can be nested below another Element Line.
 Each nesting level uses exactly two spaces for indentation.

 #### Base Elements

-`Elements` that are not nested are called `base elements`.
-They are used as the base path for relative `dependency` paths (see below).
+Element Lines that are not nested are called `Base Elements`.
+They are used for conciseness, as the base path for relative dependencies (see below).

+#### Element Line

+Element lines are composed of:

+ - Element Path Reference
+ - Element Type (optional)
+ - Element Name (optional)
+ - Tags (optional)
+ - Custom Metadata (optional)

 #### Element Path Reference